-Bill and his family live in Lincoln, MA.
+Bill and his family live in Lexington, MA.
 They enjoy outdoor sports and trail running, are active members of their local church, and maintain close ties to his wife's home country of Finland.
 Bill grew up in Alabama and remains a passionate college football fan.

 Released working papers are provided under the "Publications" tab